bradtraversy/property-pulse/README.md

 We currently have a **viewbox** state in our [PropertyMap.jsx](components/PropertyMap.jsx) but we never actually use that state, so it can be completely removed from the component.

+## Bug: UnreadCount can be a negative number

+Currently if we say have **two unread** messages and **one read** message and we first mark the unread as read and then delete all three, the state for the GlobalProvider would be then **-3**
+The UI would not show -3 though as the conditional check in UnreadMessageCount would type coerce a negative number to a falsey value.
+But our state will be incorrect.

+We can fix this in our [components/Message.jsx](components/Message.jsx) by checking **read** while updating our **unreadCount** state.
+While we are here we can also remove the unused import of **useEffect**

 ## License